shunsukeaihara/pydtw/README.rst

 pydtw
 =====

-Fast Imprementation of the Dynamic Time Warping For Python.
+Fast Implementation of Dynamic Time Warping for Python.

 install
 =======